-- Inflows for the January to March 2025 period have been low, totalling 57 GL.
-This is the lowest January to March inflow experienced since 2019, when a total of 45 GL inflow was recorded. - About 4 GL Water Quality Allowance (WQA) and Environmental Water Allowance (EWA) water was delivered last month. - Delivery of Stock and Domestic replenishment flow has started in Merrowie Creek. - WaterNSW has completed emergency works at Lake Brewster levee and inflow channel.
+- Inflows for the January to April 2025 period have been low, totalling 58 GL.
+This is the lowest January to April inflow experienced since 2019, when a total of 51 GL inflow was recorded. - WaterNSW has calculated the carryover evaporation reduction factor for the quarter ending March 2025.
+The estimated carryover evaporation reduction is 1.24%, which will be applied at the end of the water year.
+Please refer to WaterNSW website for more information. - A total 4 GL of Water Quality Allowance (WQA) and Environmental Water Allowance (EWA) water was delivered last month.
+The WQA for this water year has now been fully utilised. - Delivery of Stock and Domestic replenishment flow has started in Merrowie Creek. - WaterNSW has completed emergency works at Lake Brewster levee and inflow channel.
 All operational restrictions have now been removed, allowing Lake Brewster weir and inflow channel to operate at full capacity and the Lake Brewster storage level to return to 100%.
-Please refer to this link for more information. - However, Lake Brewster is offline due to a red alert for algae outbreak.
-It is expected to be offline until mid-April 2025.
 Please refer to this link for more information. - The Lake Cargelligo Embankment Project is under review.
 For the project update, please refer to this link for more information.

-Storage volume (as of 8 April 2025)
+Storage volume (as of 8 May 2025)

-- Wyangala Dam is about 81% full holding around 990 GL. - Lake Cargelligo is about 66% full holding around 20 GL (as of 6 Feb 2025) - Lake Brewster is about 46% full holding around 67 GL (as of 7 Apr 2025).
+- Wyangala Dam is about 79% full holding around 968 GL. - Lake Cargelligo is about 77% full holding around 29 GL. - Lake Brewster is about 47% full holding around 66 GL (as of 2 May 2025).